puckowski/deepequalspure/projects/ngx-deep-equals-pure/README.md

 ## Size

-The minified ES2015 size of ngx-deep-equals-pure is 9.18KB including the source map.
+The minified ES2015 size of ngx-deep-equals-pure is 9.18KB which includes ESM5, ESM2015, FESM5, and FESM2015 bundles.

 |ngx-deep-equals-pure |deep-equal |Lodash |
 |---------------------|-----------|-------|